 Alexander was arrested, put in the patrol car, and his vehicle was searched.
 Police found a locked metal box and opened it with a key on Alexander’s keychain.
 Inside were enough bundles of heroin to charge him with possession with intent to deliver.

-During the case, his lawyer tried to prevent prosecutors from using the heroin as evidence because officers didn’t have the authority to open the container without a search warrant.
+During the case, his criminal defense lawyer tried to prevent prosecutors from using the heroin as evidence because officers didn’t have the authority to open the container without a search warrant.
 The trial court disagreed, and Alexander was found guilty.
 Then, he appealed, and the state’s highest court heard the case.

 The US Constitution’s goal is to set out our rights in broad terms.
 The State of Pennsylvania also has its own Constitution.